Second Council of Lyon: Union of churches

-Wishing to end the Great Schism that divided the Catholic Church from Eastern Orthodoxy, Pope Gregory X sent an embassy to Michael VIII, who had reconquered Constantinople, putting an end to the remnants of the Latin Empire in the East, and he asked Latin despots in the East to curb their ambitions.
-Eastern dignitaries arrived at Lyon on 24 June 1274 presenting a letter from the Emperor.
-On 29 June 1274 (the Feast of Peter and Paul, patronal feast of the popes), Gregory celebrated Mass in St John's Church where both sides took part.
+Wishing to end the Great Schism that divided the Catholic Church and Eastern Orthodox Church, Pope Gregory X sent an embassy to Michael VIII, who had reconquered Constantinople, and put an end to the remnants of the Latin Empire in the East.
+Gregory asked Latin despots in the East to curb their ambitions.
+Eastern dignitaries arrived at Lyon on 24 June 1274 and presented a letter from the Emperor.
+On 29 June 1274 (the Feast of Peter and Paul, patronal feast of the popes), Gregory celebrated Mass in St John's Church, where both sides took part.

 The Greeks read the Nicene Creed, with the Western addition of the Filioque clause sung three times.
-The council was seemingly a success, but did not provide a lasting solution to the schism; the Emperor was anxious to heal the schism, but the Eastern clergy opposed the decisions of the council.
-Patriarch Joseph of Constantinople abdicated, and was replaced by John Bekkos, a convert to the cause of union.
-In spite of a sustained campaign by Bekkos to defend the union intellectually, and vigorous and brutal repression of opponents by Michael, the vast majority of Byzantine Christians remained implacably opposed to union with the Latin "heretics".
-Michael's death in December 1282 put an end to the union of Lyons.
-His son and successor Andronicus II repudiated the union in the Council of Blachernae (1285), and Bekkos was forced to abdicate, being eventually exiled and imprisoned under house arrest until his death in 1297.
+The council was seemingly a success but did not provide a lasting solution to the schism.
+The Emperor was anxious to heal the schism, but the Eastern clergy opposed the decisions of the council.
+Patriarch Joseph of Constantinople abdicated and was replaced by John Bekkos, a convert to the cause of union.
+In spite of a sustained campaign by Bekkos to defend the union intellectually and vigorous and brutal repression of opponents by Michael, the vast majority of Byzantine Christians remained implacably opposed to union with the Latin "heretics".

+Pope Martin IV's excommunication of Michael without provocation on 10 April 1281, at the insistence of Charles of Anjou, put an end to the union of Lyons.
+Michael died on 11 December 1282 and his son and successor, Andronikos II, repudiated the union in the Council of Blachernae.
+Bekkos was forced to abdicate and was put under house arrest, until his death in 1297.